Planning and hosting a successful event depends on careful planning.

 Haas facilities include classrooms, the Andersen Auditorium, the Wells Fargo Room, the Bank of America Forum and the Courtyard.

 UC Berkeley facilities include spaces on campus suitable for receptions, conferences, lunches, and dinners.
 You may have to pay a rental fee or use the facility's catering service.
+For a list of campus venues click here.
 The most popular facilities near Haas include the Faculty Club and International House.
 Contact Amy Hornstein or Julia Rosof for more information.

 Off-campus facilities typically require you to sign a contract.
 Check with Julia Rosof for a list of local off-site venues and confer with Amy Hornstein to ensure that you are not taking unnecessary risks in signing contracts.

 Furniture The Haas Facilities Department has fifteen 6-foot tables available for students groups.
-Additional tables, lecterns, chairs, tablecloths, etc. can be rented from University Movers/Campus Supply at 510-643-6262 or Canopies and Tents at 510-610-0072.
+Additional tables, lecterns, chairs, tablecloths, etc. can be rented from University Moving Services at 510-643-8232 or Canopies and Tents at 510-610-0072.

 If you are having an event in the Wells Fargo Room, please consult this checklist.